tinselcity/tinselcity.github.io/_posts/2023-2-21-SSL_Sendfile.md

 + Options = KTLS
 ```

-This also means a custom OpenSSL library will have to built and linked with `nginx` since by default most versions available on systems will either not have the feature (if OpenSSL version < 3.0.0) or it won't have been enabled by default.
+This also means a custom OpenSSL library will have to be built and linked with `nginx` since by default, most versions available on systems will either not have the feature (if OpenSSL version < 3.0.0) or it won't have been enabled by default.

 To configure OpenSSL to build with `kTLS` support, (in the OpenSSL repo dir) run:
 ```sh